chiedo/sync-remote-configs/README.md

 A tool to keep your remote users in sync with your local configurations for things like vim and git.

+Very beta..
+I really just made it for me so don't be surprised if the tool frustates you.

 1. Install or updated by running this

     `wget -O /usr/local/bin/sync-remote-configs https://github.com/chiedo/sync-remote-configs/raw/master/sync-remote-configs?date=$(date +%s) && chmod +x /usr/local/bin/sync-remote-configs`